connectrpc/connectrpc.com/docs/cors.md

 While many CORS headers allow a wildcard `*`, they only do for requests without credentials, such as cookies, TLS client certificates, or authorization headers.

-We recommend to avoid wildcards, especially in a production environment.
+It's best to avoid wildcards in production.
 CORS libraries typically provide mechanism for common use cases like allowing multiple origins.